-Colleen is one of a handful of Americans certified by the UK’s Society of Master Saddlers, the only internationally recognized professional qualification in saddle fitting.
+Colleen is one of a handful of Americans certified as a Qualified Saddle Fitter by the UK’s Society of Master Saddlers, the only internationally recognized professional qualification in saddle fitting.

 She graduated from Dartmouth College with a degree in economics, and has a Master’s degree from the Johns Hopkins School of Advanced International Studies.

-Colleen, Matt, and their children have four horses, three Jack Russell terriers, and three cats on their farm, Windrows, in Marlborough, NH, shown above.
+Colleen and Matt have an OTTB, Archie, and two ponies, Llewie and Lemon, along with three Jack Russell terriers, three cats, and every now and then a Greek rescue pup, on their farm, Windrows, in Marlborough, NH, shown above.